East Carolina University

 Department of Psychology

-Students and Faculty can get SAS free of charge through a grant from SAS.
+Students and faculty can get SAS free of charge through a grant from SAS.
 According to our contract, SAS requires that each individual who installs SAS on his or her machine fill out a consent form and a short questionnaire about usage The grant we have gives them the right to use SAS as long as they are associated with the university (during the grant period, of course).
-The software can also be renewed (but not downloaded) without ever setting foot in the Walk-In IT Help Desk (Formerly the Technology Resource Center) in Austin 103.
+The software can also be renewed (but not downloaded) without ever setting foot in the Walk-in IT Help Desk, in Austin 103.
 In April of 2012 I installed SAS 9.3 on my 64 bit PC.
 As luck would have it, there were compatibility issues between 64 bit SAS and the 32 bit version of Office that ECU sold me.
 Even if you have a 64 bit processor and operating system, you may need to install 32 bit SAS to avoid such problems.

-The installation directions in the installation pdf from the download server are good, but you might want to read the notes I took during my installation.
+The installation directions in the installation pdf from the download server are good, but you might want to read the notes I took during my installation: SAS 9.3, SAS 9.4.

+Mac.
 If you have a Mac you will either need to connect remotely to a PC in our Virtual Computing Lab or use software that allows your Mac to emulate a PC.
-Here is what Gloria Schwarz told me about such software in August of 2008:

 Back to the SAS Links Page